SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 Under **Main logo**, specify the following items:

 * The favicon, which will be displayed in the browser's address bar.
 Click **Choose file** to select a file from your file system.
 The supported favicon format is "ico".
-* Your branding logo, which will be shown during application loading.
+* Your branding logo, which will be shown during web app loading.
 Click **Choose file** to select a file from your file system.
 The supported formats are "png" and "svg".
 * The brand logo height.

 **Navigator logo**